astropy/astropy-APEs/APE13.rst

 The full UCD1+ vocabulary does not include all possible type names that would be needed to represent **all** WCSes (for example, there are no keywords for helioprojective coordinates).
-In this case, ``world_axis_physical_types`` should return ``None`` for those coordinates.
+In this case, ``world_axis_physical_types`` should either return ``None`` for those coordinates, or return a string prefixed with ``custom:``.
 This should also be taken as a call to work with the International Virtual Observatory Alliance (IVOA) to implement new type names, which the Astropy Project will facilitate as needed.
+If a ``custom:`` type name is needed, we recommend that these be coordinated and agreed as much as possible between different packages to make sure that these can be useful (which would not be the case if each package created their own set of custom type names).

 High-level Astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^